Updated: Sep 5

 Would private properties still remain within reach of the top 20% of Singaporeans?

-Say for example, the Wu Han crisis becomes a 6 months long outbreak (Similar to SARS) and our economy goes into slumber.
+Say for example, the COVID crisis becomes a 6 months long outbreak (Similar to SARS) and our economy goes into slumber.

 The businesses affected, developers included, will have to start ramping up sales volume in order to retain staff, make payroll to contractors and continue to invest in Singapore.